lobofoltran/aws-cloud-native-playground/README.md

 # AWS Cloud-Native Playground

-This project is a **cloud-native playground** built to explore, compare, and reason about **AWS managed services and modern application platforms**, with a strong focus on:
+This project is a **cloud-native playground** designed to explore, compare, and reason about **AWS managed services and modern application platforms**, with a strong focus on:

-- **Infrastructure as Code**
+- Infrastructure as Code
-- **Event-driven architecture**
+- Event-driven architecture
-- **Managed compute platforms**
+- Managed compute platforms
-- **Platform and cloud engineering practices**
+- Platform and cloud engineering practices
+- End-to-end system design

-The goal is not to optimize for a single “best” architecture, but to **intentionally combine multiple AWS compute and data models** to understand their trade-offs, operational characteristics, and real-world use cases.
+The goal is **not** to optimize for a single “best” architecture, but to intentionally combine multiple AWS services and execution models in order to understand their **trade-offs, operational characteristics, and real-world applicability**.

 ---